aalmkainzi/Callater/README.md

 void CallaterStopRepeat(CallaterRef ref);

 // changes the repeat rate of an invocation.
-Can also be used to make non-repeating invocation be repeating void CallaterSetRepeatRate(CallaterRef ref, float newRepeatRate);
+Can also be used to make non-repeating invocation be repeating
+// NOTE the new repeat rate will only take effect after the current invocation is done void CallaterSetRepeatRate(CallaterRef ref, float newRepeatRate);

 // changes the groupId of the referenced invocation